 Earth Camp was founded in 2007 by Vanessa Eyen & Kyle Collins at Laguna Farm in Sebastopol.
 The next year, Bev & Mark Buswell (aka “Farmer Buzz”) started Wildflowers Nature School on Mill Station Road in Sebastopol, offering a nature-based preschool, a homeschool enrichment program, and afterschool classes in nature connection for older kids.
 Over the years, Bev & Vanessa brainstormed on how to collaborate with their similar businesses.
 In 2012, Vanessa & Kyle were ready to move on from Earth Camp and raise a family and develop their professional lives.
-So in April 2012, at a beautiful ceremony by the campfire, Vanessa & Kyle passed Earth Camp on to Bev & Mark.
-Since then, Jamie Malone has been director of Earth Camp for 6 of our 1st 8 years and will be the new owner of Earth Camp starting September 2021.
+So in April 2012, at a beautiful ceremony by the campfire, Vanessa & Kyle passed Earth Camp on to Bev & Buzz, as owners, and Jamie as director.
+Jamie Malone was director of Earth Camp for 6 of our 1st 8 years and will be the new owner of Earth Camp starting September 2021.
 Jamie began Earth Camp programs on her property in Sebastopol in 2021 and hopes to expand and continue programs for many years.

 JAMIE MALONE aka “Sunshine”

-We are so pleased to welcome back Jamie Malone to be our Earth Camp Director for 2020.
 Jamie holds a clear single subject teaching credential and a Master’s Degree in Education with a focus on Wilderness Education.
 She has taught at summer camps, at wilderness diversion programs (where she had teens in the wilderness for up to 3 months at a time), and has taught the homeschool enrichment program and the preschool program at Wildflowers Nature School.
 She is currently teaching at Analy High School.
 Jamie has 4 daughters and is passionate about getting them into nature and providing them with wilderness adventures.
 She lives in Sebastopol with her husband Chris and their girls.
-In 2019 she and her whole family hiked the entire length of the Appalachian Trail.
-Jamie’s amazing capability and organizational skills, her vision and joy, her playful nature and her many skills in teaching crafts and games make her an ideal Camp Director.
+In 2019 she and her whole family hiked the entire length of the Appalachian Trail!
+Jamie’s amazing capability and organizational skills, her vision and joy, her playful nature and her many skills in teaching crafts and games make for the perfect Earth Camp owner.

 Bev started teaching Environmental Education at age 16, volunteering to lead children’s groups at county and National Parks.
 She now has 37 years of experience in the field including a bachelor’s degree in Environmental Education, 5 years as the Environmental Education Director / Garden Teacher at a public school, about 10 years teaching preschool aged kids, a couple of years as a Laguna Foundation docent and curriculum intern, about 15 years as a scout leader in various functions (especially leading a high adventure group for about 10 years), and a myriad of other expressions of her desire to bring kids closer to nature.
 Valuing the works of Jon Young, Tom Brown, and Joseph Cornell, Bev has come to realize that the most important environmental education anyone can attain is a strong connection to the natural world.
 For it is what we love that we care for.
 Bev and Mark have 2 grown children and 2 grandchildren.
 When the oldest grandchild turned 2 years old, Bev decided it was time to return to her roots as a preschool teacher.
 Mark & her had always wondered how they could share their beautiful 4 ½ acres of forest, creek, orchard, & gardens.
 So in 2008 they opened Wildflowers Nature School on their land for preschoolers and have since added a Homeschool Enrichment Program, an afterschool nature connection club called “Scouts”, and Earth Camp.
 Bev’s playfulness, vision, sense of wonder, and excitement about the natural world makes her a great teacher.